DevSteg/personal-portfolio/README.md

     * #### Potential Client
         1. As a Potential Client, I want to be able to view the projects the developer has completed in the past.
         2. As a Potential Client, I want to be able to contact the developer with my project idea.
+        3. As a Potential Client, I want to be drawn in to the website, understand the layout and overall be sure that the developer can complete my project to a high standard.

 - ### Design